stephaneworkspace/astrology/README.md

 commercial license.

 # Use
-Actuallay the version is like a hello world (0.1), just this method is available:
+For get the version as a pointer const c_char :

 ```
 pub extern "C" fn sweversion() -> *const c_char {